November 18, 2019

 Morila’s clubhouse was much the same.
 From inside, the impression I had was that everything glittered at the Morila gold mine.
 The man-made lake glinted in the sun, offering vague dreams of a seaside resort rather than dry Sahelian poverty.
 The official Morila PowerPoint presentation painted a wonderful picture of this lucrative gem of a mine in Mali’s hinterland.
 With recent production being what it had been, we learned it had become one of the most profitable gold mines on the planet.

 Johan Botha, director of the mine, told me that in the third quarter of 2002, they had extracted triple the expected amount of gold from the mine.
-A typical grade of gold in rock, he told me, was just under six grams per tonne.
-The seam they struck in Morila was ten times that, he said: between 50 and 60 grams of gold per tonne of rock.
 He figured Morila to be “one of the world’s top ten operations.”
 In his 30-year career in gold mining, he had “never seen anything like it.”

 Apart from the rich seams of gold in the earth, I wanted to know whether there were other particular advantages to working in Mali – low labour costs, flexible environmental rules, tax breaks and other incentives, which made gold mining here particularly profitable?